lvgl/lvgl/docs/get-started/pc-simulator.md

 Run Eclipse CDT.
 It will show a dialogue about the **workspace path**.
 Before accepting the path, check that path and copy (and unzip) the downloaded pre-configured project there.
 After that, you can accept the workspace path.
 Of course you can modify this path but, in that case copy the project to the corresponding location.

-Close the start up window and go to **File-&gt;Import** and choose **General-&gt;Existing project into Workspace**. **Browse the root directory** of the project and click **Finish**
+Close the start-up window and go to **File-&gt;Import** and choose **General-&gt;Existing project into Workspace**. **Browse the root directory** of the project and click **Finish**

 On **Windows** you have to do two additional things:

 - Copy the **SDL2.dll** into the project's Debug folder
-- Right click on the project -&gt; Project properties -&gt; C/C++ Build -&gt; Settings -&gt; Libraries -&gt; Add ... and add _mingw32_ above SDLmain and SDL.
+- Right-click on the project -&gt; Project properties -&gt; C/C++ Build -&gt; Settings -&gt; Libraries -&gt; Add ... and add _mingw32_ above SDLmain and SDL.
 (The order is important: mingw32, SDLmain, SDL)

 ### Compile and Run

 Now you are ready to run LVGL on your PC.
 Click on the Hammer Icon on the top menu bar to Build the project.
 If you have done everything right, then you will not get any errors.
-Note that on some systems additional steps might be required to "see" SDL 2 from Eclipse but, in most of cases the configurations in the downloaded project is enough.
+Note that on some systems additional steps might be required to "see" SDL 2 from Eclipse but, in most cases the configuration in the downloaded project is enough.

 After a success build, click on the Play button on the top menu bar to run the project.
 Now a window should appear in the middle of your screen.